Electron affinity: Sign convention

 To use electron affinities properly, it is essential to keep track of sign.
 For any reaction that releases energy, the change ΔE in total energy has a negative value and the reaction is called an exothermic process.
-Electron capture for almost all non-noble gas atoms involves the release of energy and thus are exothermic.
+Electron capture for almost all non-noble gas atoms involves the release of energy and thus is exothermic.
 The positive values that are listed in tables of Eea are amounts or magnitudes.
 It is the word "released" within the definition "energy released" that supplies the negative sign to ΔE.
 Confusion arises in mistaking Eea for a change in energy, ΔE, in which case the positive values listed in tables would be for an endo- not exo-thermic process.
 The relation between the two is Eea = −ΔE(attach).

 However, if the value assigned to Eea is negative, the negative sign implies a reversal of direction, and energy is required to attach an electron.
 In this case, the electron capture is an endothermic process and the relationship, Eea = −ΔE(attach) is still valid.
 Negative values typically arise for the capture of a second electron, but also for the nitrogen atom.